Bertolt Brecht: California and World War II (1933–1945)

-During the war years, Brecht became a prominent writer of the Exilliteratur.
-He expressed his opposition to the National Socialist and Fascist movements in his most famous plays: Life of Galileo, Mother Courage and Her Children, The Good Person of Szechwan, The Resistible Rise of Arturo Ui, The Caucasian Chalk Circle, Fear and Misery of the Third Reich, and many others.
+During the reign of the Third Reich, Brecht was a prominent practitioner of the Exilliteratur.
+He expressed his opposition to the National Socialist and Fascist movements in his famous plays: Life of Galileo, Mother Courage and Her Children, The Good Person of Szechwan, The Resistible Rise of Arturo Ui, The Caucasian Chalk Circle, Fear and Misery of the Third Reich, and many others.
+However, his refusal to speak in support of Carola Neher, who died in the Gulag after being arrested during Joseph Stalin's Great Purge, was harshly criticised by Russian émigrés living in the West.